Junior roller derby: Growth of the Sport

 The origins of junior roller derby are in contention, with multiple leagues claiming they were founded earliest.
-The Seattle Derby Brats and the Tucson Derby Brats, the first two junior roller derby leagues to present teams for inter-league play, are the most likely candidates for the oldest league in existence.
-The Tucson Derby Brats were established in Tucson, Arizona by three young fans of the Tucson Roller Derby adult league: Tristan Hasman, Arlee Garcia-Thwing and Zoe Reeves.
+The Seattle Derby Brats and the Tucson Derby Brats, the first two junior roller derby leagues to present teams for inter-league play, are the two oldest leagues in existence.
+The Tucson Derby Brats were established in Tucson, Arizona by three young fans of the Tucson Roller Derby adult league: Tristan Hasman, Arlee Garcia-Thwing and Zoe Catalanotte Reeves.
+The team began practicing in 2005 and held their first official, full-length bout on October 20th, 2006.
 The Seattle Derby Brats were founded by Krista Lafontaine Williams, a member of Rat City Roller Derby, in Seattle, Washington.

 At the 2007 Women's Flat Track Derby Association Texas Shootout Nationals Tournament in Austin, Texas, the two existing junior leagues, the Tucson Derby Brats and the Seattle Derby Brats, held a demonstration bout between rounds in the tournament.
 Following this national exposure, leagues began forming in other towns across the United States.
 In order to support the growth of new leagues and standardize rule sets, the Junior Roller Derby Association (JRDA) was formed in 2009 and incorporated in March, 2010 in Austin.

 In February 2010, there were over 40 junior roller derby programs across four countries at various stages in development.
 In 2013 junior roller derby grew its international presence including 38 international leagues located in Canada, Belgium, Japan and Australia.
 Inter-league competition of all junior leagues worldwide is maintained by the Junior Roller Derby Association (JRDA).

+Teen Vogue noted a trend of Junior Roller Derby players sticking with their extracurricular sport and aging up into the adult leagues.

 Junior Roller Derby Association (JRDA)

-On October 1, 2009 the Junior Roller Derby Association (JRDA) was formally established.
+On October 1, 2009, the Junior Roller Derby Association (JRDA) was formally established.
 Continuing to grow and thrive, JRDA implemented a formal membership program providing junior leagues with resources such as: